thehaohcm/DevOpsLabs/Terraform/README.md

 terraform show: read info in *.tfstate file (entire)

+terraform state list: show all resources

 terraform state show [resource id]: read info about the specific resource

+terraform -install-autocomplete: by using this cmd, terraform can automatically complete the syntax in bash or zsh cmd when using tab

+terraform [cmd] --help

 ### Variable definition precendence (from top to bottom)